microservice/microservice-cli/README.md

 ```
   Usage: subscribe [options] <action> <event>

   Subscribe to an event defined in your `microservice.yml`.
-Must be ran in a directory with a `Dockerfile` and a `microservice.yml`
+Must be run in a directory with a `Dockerfile` and a `microservice.yml`

   Options: